 For certain prescription drugs, special rules limit how and when the plan covers them.
 In general, our rules encourage you to get a drug that works for your medical condition and is safe and effective.
-When a safe, lower-cost drug will work just as well as a higher-cost drug, we expect your Provider to prescribe the lower-cost drug.
+When a safe, lower-cost drug will work just as well as a higher-cost drug, we expect your provider to prescribe the lower-cost drug.

-If there is a special rule for your drug, it usually means that you or your Provider will have to take extra steps for us to cover the drug.
-For example, your Provider may have to tell us your diagnosis or provide results of blood tests first.
-If you or your Provider thinks our rule should not apply to your situation, you should ask us to make an exception.
+If there is a special rule for your drug, it usually means that you or your provider will have to take extra steps for us to cover the drug.
+For example, your provider may have to tell us your diagnosis or provide results of blood tests first.
+If you or your provider thinks our rule should not apply to your situation, you should ask us to make an exception.
 We may or may not agree to let you use the drug without taking the extra steps.

-To learn more about asking for exceptions, see Chapter 9 F2.
+To learn more about asking for exceptions, refer to Chapter 9 Section F2.